ska-telescope/developer.skatelescope.org/src/index.rst

 ================

 Git is adopted as distributed version control system, and all SKA code shall be hosted in a git repository.
-The github organization *ska-telescope* can be found at https://github.com/ska-telescope .
+The gitlab organization *ska-telescope* can be found at https://gitlab.com/ska-telescope .
 All SKA developers must have a gitlab account and be added to the organization as part of a team.

 - :doc:`tools/git`